 \subsection{Proof of Theorem \ref{thm:closed_scalin_VC}}

-\begin{definition} A hypothesis class $H$ is said to be \textit{closed to input scaling} if for all $h(x)\in H$ and for all $a>0$, we have that $h_a(x) = h(ax) \in H$ as well. \end{definition}
+\begin{definition} A hypothesis class $H$ is said to be \emph{closed to input scaling} if for all $h(x)\in H$ and for all $a>0$, we have that $h_a(x) = h(ax) \in H$ as well. \end{definition}

-Note that the family of polynomials and polytopes are clearly closed to input scaling.
+Note that the families of polynomials and polytopes are clearly closed to input scaling.
 Furthermore, most classes of neural networks are as well since $h(ax)$ can be realized by scaling the first weight vector by $a$.

-\paragraph{Theorem \ref{thm:closed_scalin_VC}:} \textit{ If $H$ is closed under input scaling and $\VC(H) < \infty$, then $\VC(H) \le \VC(\Heff)$.}
+\paragraph{Theorem \ref{thm:closed_scalin_VC}:} \emph{ If $H$ is closed under input scaling and $\VC(H) < \infty$, then $\VC(H) \le \VC(\Heff)$.}

-\begin{proof} Intuitively, the reason that the VC dimension cannot decrease is that for any $H$ with VC dimension $k$ that is closed to input scaling, we can find a set $S$ of $k$ point that can be shattered by $H$ where none of the points $s \in S$ strategically move under any of the $h\in H$ used to shatter $S$.
-As a result, $\Heff$ will also shatter $S$ so its VC dimension is at least $k$.
+\begin{proof} Intuitively, the reason that the VC dimension cannot decrease is that for any $H$ with a VC of dimension $k$ that is closed to input scaling, we can find a set $S$ of $k$ points that can be shattered by $H$, where none of the points $s \in S$ strategically move under any of the $h\in H$ used to shatter $S$.
+As a result, $\Heff$ will also shatter $S$, so its VC dimension is at least $k$.